HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 2. A Make.com account ([sign up](https://www.make.com/en/register))
 3. A Google account to access Google Sheets

-Free plans for HubRise and Make.com are sufficient for this guide.
+Free plans for HubRise and Make.com are sufficient for testing.

 ## Step 1: Create a HubRise OAuth 2.0 Client